-- 5. Between 5% and 10% of the UCITS fund's assets may be invested in securities and money market instruments of the same issuer if the total value of the securities and money market instruments of this issuer does not exceed 40% of the UCITS fund's assets. - 6.
-Up to 20% of the UCITS fund's assets may be invested in bank balances in accordance with article 7, sentence 1, of the General Terms and Conditions of Investment. - 7.
-Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
-Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 8.
-At least 80% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics, and/or the sustainable investment criteria.
+- 1. At least 51% of the UCITS fund's assets must be invested in equities of German issuers.
+Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 2.
+The value of securities denominated in a currency other than that of the Federal Republic of Germany shall not exceed 20% of the UCITS fund's assets - 3.
+Up to 20% of the UCITS fund's assets may be invested in interest-bearing securities.
+Promissory note loans shall be attributed to the investment limit applicable for interest-bearing securities.
+Convertible debentures and warrant-linked bonds do not constitute interest-bearing securities as defined in sentence 1.

+- 4. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
+Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 5.
+At least 60% of the UCITS fund's assets must be invested in assets that comply with the environmental and social characteristics and/or the sustainable investment criteria.